jgaa/restc-cpp/README.md

 SDK, I found no suitable, free libraries.
 I could not even find a proper HTTP Client implementation(!).
-(I could have solved the problem using QT - but i found it overkill to use a huge GUI framework for C++ code that are most likely to run in high performance servers - and that may end up projects using some other C++ framework that can't coexist with QT).
+(I could have solved the problem using QT - but i found it overkill to use a huge GUI framework for C++ code that are most likely to run in high performance servers - and that may end up in projects using some other C++ framework that can't coexist with QT).

 I had once, years before, done a C++ REST Client for an early